DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 ### Enable buffering on your client

-Some statsd/DogStatsD clients, by default, will send one metric per datagram.
+Some StatsD and DogStatsD clients, by default, will send one metric per datagram.
-This adds considerable overhead on the client, the operating system and the Agent.
+This adds considerable overhead on the client, the operating system, and the Agent.
 If your client supports buffering multiple metrics in one datagram, enabling this option could bring noticeable improvements.